moorepants/eme150a/content/pages/syllabus.rst

 The first project will be an individual project but have elements of collaboration built in.
-The second project will be a group effort but also include individual evaluation along with peer evaluations.
+The second project will be a group effort but also include individual evaluation based on peer evaluations.

 Textbook
 ========